YimingYang-MTU/yimingyang-mtu.github.io/_pages/about.md

 ## Research Interests ##

-1. Perception system assessment under adverse winter weather conditions
-2. Navigation through snow-covered and white-out environment in winter
-3. Aggressive Autonomous control on snow and ice
+1. Safe and Robust Perception for Autonomous Driving (Adverse Weather)
+2. Traversability Estimation for Robotics and Autonomous Vehicles
+3. Robust Planning and Control for Autonomous Systems (MPC, MPPI)
+4. Cooperative Driving and Connected and Automated Vehicles (CAVs)
+5. Autonomous Vehicle Platooning and Control

 <!-- **Markdown generator**